Square-Zero-Labs/VEnhancer-Runpod/README.md

 This repository packages the [VEnhancer](https://github.com/Vchitect/VEnhancer) Gradio demo for RunPod.
 The container boots the model UI, protects it with an nginx basic-auth proxy, and optionally downloads the Kijai FP16 checkpoints on startup.

+The upstream [`VEnhancer-base`](VEnhancer-base) project is included here as a Git subtree.
+The VEnhancer source code in that directory remains subject to the license defined in that repo.

 ## Contents

 - `Dockerfile` &mdash; builds on `runpod/pytorch` and layers the VEnhancer application.